In this chapter we will cover three basic

 If it should turn on while doing an Assessment it can take quite a while before it turns off again.
 This can obscure any reads for the next couple of questions.
 You may have to redo those questions to see if there is a fall.
 Theta Bops usually turns on fast and turns off slow.

 Rock Slam (R/S) (7).
 A Rock Slam is a crazy, irregular, jerky motion of the needle.
 The jerks are of unequal length.
 It can be as narrow as 2.5 cm (1") or as wide as 7.5 cm (3").
 The jerks happen several times a second.
 It looks like the needle is suddenly going crazy.
 It slams back and forth.
 It is a mad dance of the needle.
 A little at the right side of the dial; next is at the left side.
 It means 'hot, hot' area or terminal.
 It takes precedence over a fall in Assessment and Meter checking.
 If it turns on during a process you just carry on.
 You should make a note and circle the statement or area, that caused the Rock Slam.
 A Rock Slam means a hidden Evil Intention on the subject or question under discussion or auditing.
 This is something of considerable charge and discomfort to the pc and can be addressed with specific processes later.
+Thus it is important always to note it down with all the details of what was under discussion.

 Running a specific process you just stick to the rule "What turns it on will turn it off" and make sure to carry through until it does turn off.
 You never end the session in such a case; just get pc through it.